PUNEETKUMARMEHTA121/MoviesImdb/readme.md

 An Android app that fetches movie data from The Movie Database (TMDb) API, displaying them in a grid format with pagination.
 Users can click on a movie to view its details.

+# Branches
+Worked on master branch,so Switch to master master.

 ## Build Instructions

 1. **Clone the repository.**